Nature reserve: Sweden

 In Sweden, there are 30 national parks.
 The first of them was established in 1909.
-In fact, Sweden was the first European country that established 9 national parks.
 There are almost 4,000 nature reserves in Sweden.
 They comprise about 85% of the surface that is protected by the Swedish Environmental Code.

 Estonia

-In Estonia, there are 5 national parks, more than 100 nature reserves, and around 130 landscape protection areas.
+In Estonia, there are five national parks, more than 100 nature reserves, and around 130 landscape protection areas.
 The largest nature reserve in Estonia is Alam-Pedja Nature Reserve, which covers 342 km2.

 France

 As of 2017, France counts 10 national parks, around 50 regional nature parks, and 8 marine parks.

 Germany

 In 1995 Germany had 5,314 nature reserves (Naturschutzgebiete) covering 6845 km2, the largest total areas being in Bavaria with 1416 km2 and Lower Saxony with 1275 km2.

 Hungary

 In Hungary, there are 10 national parks, more than 15 nature reserves and more than 250 protected areas.

 Hortobágy National Park is the largest continuous natural grassland in Europe and the oldest national park in Hungary.
 It is situated on the eastern part of Hungary, on the plain of the Alföld.
 It was established in 1972.
 There are alkaline grasslands interrupted by marshes.
 They have a sizable importance because there are the fishponds.
 One of the most spectacular sights of the park is the autumn migration of cranes.
 Some famous Hungarian animal species live in Hortobágy National Park, such as the grey cattle, racka long-wool sheep living only in Hungary, Hungarian horses and buffalo.
 Hortobágy National Park has been a UNESCO World Heritage Site since 1 December 1999.